janwilmake/forgithub.collections/README.md

 - `git clone https://lists.forgithub.com/janwilmake` would retrieve the state of your lists and other repos as a giant YAML file.
 Lists would be a "special repo" that is dynamically generated, with github lists as the source of truth.
 - When pushing to https://lists.forgithub.com/janwilmake and it contains the same yaml format, it should trigger updating the lists.
 You should be able to remove, rename, and create lists in this way.
 - Repo https://github.com/owner/[list-id] becomes a special repo whose files are added at the root of the clone, rather than in a folder of it, and whose files will be included as metadata into the lists endpoint.
 This way, you can have more extensive descriptions.
 - Maybe: If you put one or more special list-repos in a list, this can be leveraged to create a more hierarchical view (not in the yaml though).
 This allows creating a very nice tree-view at some point.
+Imagine https://observablehq.com/@d3/force-directed-tree but with my lists and better labeling!
+It can become goal-based!
+- Also add size info (tokencount of non-generated files) to the endpoint

 Example `lists.yaml` file: